Lisa Durupt“As long as I can remember, I have always been coaching or teaching. I love it!”

 In 2006, Canadian comedy legend, Mark McKinney (‘Superstore’ & ‘Kids In the Hall’) cast her in the hit dark comedy series ‘Less Than Kind’, earning Lisa a Gemini nomination, as well as multiple Leo nominations, for her role as ‘Shandra’, the lovable villain.
 Since then she has gone on to work alongside some of Hollywood’s best: James Caan (The Godfather), Chrissy Metz (This Is Us), Stanley Tucci (The Devil Wears Prada) Lizzy Caplan (Masters of Sex) Danny Trejo (Machete Man), Topher Grace (That 70’s Show), Molly Ringwald (Riverdale & Pretty in Pink) and many, many more.
 She has over 60 Film and Television credits for major studios and networks such as FOX SEARCHLIGHT, UNIVERSAL, NICKELODEON, SONY, MIRMAX, HALLMARK, LIFETIME, The CW, ABC and more.

-Durupt is currently guest-starring on the twelfth season of CBC’s ‘Heartland’ and recently guest-starred on Hallmark’s newest Murder Mystery Series; ‘The Chronicle Mysteries’ (starring Alison Sweeney).
-Already in 2019, she has co-starred in 2 feature films; the faith-based drama ‘Breakthrough’ (FOX 2000); & the second installment of the comedy franchise ‘Benchwarmers’ (UNIVERSAL).
+Durupt is currently a recurring guest-starring on CBC’s ‘Heartland’ and in 2019, she co-starred in 2 feature films; the faith-based drama ‘Breakthrough’ (FOX 2000); & the second installment of the comedy franchise ‘Benchwarmers’ (UNIVERSAL).
 Next up, look for her in several Netflix shows including the comedy ‘Love, Guaranteed’ with Rachael Leigh Cook & Damon Wayans, Jr.

 “As long as I can remember, I have always been coaching or teaching.
 I love it!
 Musical Theatre, Hockey, Ice Skating, Fitness classes, you name it.
 I adore my Tri-Cities community and I am so excited to provide a supportive space that will help others find their creative voice!”